 As the name suggests, the Tibetan market is where you will find everything Tibetan.
 It’s a better alternative to the Mall Road if you’re looking for adventure products like backpacks and trekking shoes, or local Tibetan handicrafts including shawls, prayer wheels, and Buddhist paintings.
 Among Mall Road and the Tibetan market, if you have to choose one, this Manali travel blog will vote for the Tibetan Market.

 Old Manali Market

-Adventure Activities In Manali
+Adventure Activities Near Manali

-There are at least 10 treks that start from a radius of 30km from Manali, including the popular Chandrakhani Pass, Bhrigu Lake, Patalsu Peak, Beas Kund, Hamta Pass, Deo Tibba and Friendship Peak, with some of them taking you to as high as 4500m above the sea level.
+There are at least 10 treks that start from a radius of 30km from Manali Mall Road.
+And if I were to suggest some in this Manali travel blog, I will suggest Chandrakhani Pass, Bhrigu Lake, Patalsu Peak, Beas Kund, Hamta Pass, Deo Tibba and Friendship Peak, with some of them taking you to as high as 4500m above the sea level.

 There are at least hundreds of operators that organize river rafting in the region, so a little bargaining is always possible.
 Just drive past the town of Jagatsukh (about 15km from Manali, towards Kullu) and you will find an operator looking for customers at every 10 steps.
 Just choose a spot that catches your fancy and enjoy river rafting for as less as 500 Rupees per person.

 Skiing and Snowboarding in Hamta Valley